bluescarni/piranha/doc/sphinx/math_pow.rst

    where ``Tp`` and ``Up`` are ``T`` and ``U`` after the removal of reference and cv-qualifiers, and *x* and *y* are perfectly forwarded to the call operator of :cpp:class:`piranha::math::pow_impl`.
-   If the expression above is invalid, or if it returns a type which does not satisfy :cpp:concept:`piranha::Returnable`, then this function will be disabled (i.e., it will not participate in overload resolution).
+   If the expression above is invalid, or if it returns a type which does not satisfy the :cpp:concept:`piranha::Returnable` concept, then this function will be disabled (i.e., it will not participate in overload resolution).

    Piranha provides specialisations of :cpp:class:`piranha::math::pow_impl` for the following types: